-Obituary for Jane Bachman Wulf
+Obituary for Jane Bachman Wulf (Bachman)

 Jane Bachman Wulf, groundbreaking magazine journalist, mother of four, doting daughter, attentive sister, and devoted wife, died peacefully in her bed surrounded by loved ones on Saturday, June 10, in Larchmont, NY.
 Bambi, as she is better known, was also an explorer, an antiquer, a teacher, a Christmas tree hoarder, a tireless baker, an impassioned sports fan, especially when it came to her children's various athletic pursuits, and the world’s greatest gift giver.
 In short, she was a walking example of a life well-lived.